jayfunc/BetterLyrics/FAQ/FAQ.md

 ![alt text](image-6.png)

 Again, hover you mouse on the top, click on the lock icon and you're good to go!
+Or, alternatively, press `Ctrl + Alt + U`.

 ### How can I unlock the window in desktop mode

 ![alt text](image-7.png)

 It's in the system tray, right-click on the icon and you'll see "Unlock the window".
+Or, alternatively, press `Ctrl + Alt + U`.

 ### There's a delay in lyrics timeline